shafazahammed/WeatherApp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.4.

+Its a Weather Checking App with the Help of metaWeather API.

+You can Search the Weather by Your City.

+I have listed some of cities details in its Home Page.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.